acheinu1/Booking-form/README.md

 # Booking-form
-a html CSS form for booking appointments, validate with vanilla JavaScript in app.js file, then validated with RegEX in Regex.js
+a html CSS form for booking appointments, validated with vanilla JavaScript in the app.js file, then validated with RegEX in the Regex.js